 REPORTING SAFETY DEFECTS (U.S. ONLY)

-If you believe that your vehicle has If you believe that your vehicle has a defect that could cause a crash, or Ford Motor Company. could cause injury or death, you should immediately inform the National Highway Traffic Safety Administration (NHTSA) in addition to notifying Ford Motor Company.
+If you believe that your vehicle has a defect which could cause a crash, or could cause injury or death, you should immediately inform the National Highway Traffic Safety Administration (NHTSA) in addition to notifying Ford Motor Company.